Understanding acne classification is a useful tool when treating acne.

 - Black heads and white heads on the T. Zone

-Thus making it a difficult and controversial skin condition to treat.
+This is why it is such a difficult and controversial skin condition to treat.

 This form of acne can also present itself on the arms, back, chest, neck and upper thighs…..